-• Do not overfill the coolant bottle.
+- Do not overfill the coolant recovery bottle. - Check coolant freeze point in the radiator and in the coolant recovery bottle.
+If antifreeze needs to be added, contents of coolant recovery bottle must also be protected against freezing. - If frequent coolant additions are required, or if the level in the coolant recovery bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks.

-- Check coolant freeze point in the system. - If frequent coolant additions are required, or if the level in the bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks. - Maintain coolant concentration at 50% HOAT ethylene glycol engine coolant (minimum) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the radiator and coolant bottle hoses are not kinked or obstructed. - Keep the front of the radiator clean.
-If your vehicle has air conditioning, keep the front of the condenser clean, also. - Do not change the thermostat for summer or winter operation.
+- Maintain coolant concentration at 50% HOAT engine coolant (minimum) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the radiator and coolant recovery bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
+If your vehicle is equipped with air conditioning, keep the front of the condenser clean, also. - Do not change the thermostat for summer or winter operation.
 If replacement is ever necessary, install ONLY the correct type thermostat.
-Other designs may result in unsatisfactory cooling performance, poor gas mileage, and increased emissions.
+Other designs may result in unsatisfactory coolant performance, poor gas mileage, and increased emissions.